oddbird/oddsite/content/2017/02/22/get-started-designing.rst

 When tackling a complex UX design challenge, I start with sketches.
 My go-to tool is aptly named `Paper`_.
 Paper, by 53, is free for iPad and iPhone.
 Paper is much more basic than complex tools like Adobe Photoshop and Illustrator.
 In my experience, a collapsable toolkit with several brush styles, seven colors, and an eraser is all I need to sketch rough drafts of web features.
-Here’s a couple sample sketches I drew using Paper during the development of `QuarqNet`_ web app.
+Here are two sample sketches I drew using Paper during the development of the `QuarqNet`_ web app.

 .. image:: /static/images/blog/2017/get-started-designing/sketches.jpg
    :alt: QuarqNet sketches on Paper